jacebenson/cedar/docs/docs/docker.md

 ## Dockerfile

-The documentation here goes through and explains every line of Redwood's Dockerfile.
+The documentation here goes through and explains every line of Cedar's Dockerfile.
 If you'd like to see the whole Dockerfile for reference, you can find it [here](https://github.com/cedarjs/cedar/tree/main/packages/cli/src/commands/setup/docker/templates/Dockerfile) or by setting it up in your project: `yarn rw setup docker`.

-Redwood takes advantage of [Docker's multi-stage build support](https://docs.docker.com/build/building/multi-stage/) to keep the final production images lean.
+Cedar takes advantage of [Docker's multi-stage build support](https://docs.docker.com/build/building/multi-stage/) to keep the final production images lean.

 ### The `base` stage